mre/oxitrack/README.md

 ### Data directory

-The binary expects the environment variable `OXITRAFFIC_DATA_DIR` to point to a directory that stores:

-1. The YAML configuration file `config.yaml`
+The binary expects the environment variable `OXITRAFFIC_DATA_DIR` to point to a directory that stores the YAML configuration file `config.yaml`.
-2. The response image

 The log file `oxitraffic.log` will be also placed in that directory.